terminalPoltergeist/Auger/README.md

 The $AugerContext.Source value can be used to differentiate environments or infrastructure your logs are coming from.
 Think Azure Runbooks, AWS EC2, Ansible, a self-hosted Kubernetes cluster, etc.

 The $AugerContext.LogFile stores a System.IO.FileInfo object.
 This file is created in your system's temp directory and is used by Auger to store an ephemeral summary of your logs.
+The file is deleted when `Clear-AugerContext` is run; this includes `Close-AugerSession`.

 *Related: [LogStreams](#log-streams)*